yugr/rust-slides/benchmarks/method.md

   - fix CPU frequency (in BIOS or, if not available, by setting `scaling_governor` to `performance`)
   - disable HW prefetching in BIOS

+It would be great to test both on X86 and on AArch64 because according to "Exploiting Undefined Behavior in C/C++ Programs for Optimization" paper AArch64 is more sensitive to UB-related optimizations.
+Also according to paper performance is very sensitive to LTO.

 # Common benchmarking tools

 Most popular Rust benchmarking crate is the `Criterion.rs` crate.
 Nightly version of Rust also has built-in `[#bench]` attribute.
 There also may be other benchmarking frameworks, but for a well-structured crate cargo should provide a simple `cargo bench` abstraction that will run all the available benchmarks (and tests) automatically.